-To protect patient privacy, synthetic images must be visually distinct from their corresponding real patient images in the training dataset.
-To demonstrate that MediSyn meets this standard, we first generated synthetic images across all 6 medical specialties included in our training dataset: (i) chest computed tomography (CT) images (radiology), (ii) dermoscopy images (dermatology), (iii) histopathological lymph node images (pathology), (iv) optical coherence tomography images (ophthalmology), (v) laparoscopic cholecystectomy images (surgery), and (vi) gastrointestinal endoscopy images (gastroenterology).
-We then identified their nearest neighbors from our training dataset based on cosine similarity in the embedding space of BiomedCLIP, a vision-language model for biomedicine \cite{biomedclip}.
-Finally, we calculated a normalized Euclidean distance for each synthetic-real image pair and considered distances less than or equal to 0.15 as instances of our model potentially reproducing our training data \cite{carlini2023extracting}.
-We found that no radiology, pathology, ophthalmology, or surgery image pair had a distance less than or equal to 0.15, see Figure \ref{fig:data_reproduction}.
-However, some image pairs in dermatology and gastroenterology contained distances less than or equal to 0.15.
-Visual inspection of image pairs with distances less than or equal to 0.15 confirmed that all synthetic images were visually distinct from their corresponding real images, see Extended Data Fig. \ref{fig:pt-threshold}.
-Notably, each set of Euclidean distances for all medical specialties was significantly greater than 0.15 ($p < 0.001$ for each medical specialty).
-See Table \ref{tab:EuclidDist} for a detailed breakdown of normalized Euclidean distances.
-In summary, these findings show that synthetic medical images generated by MediSyn are visually distinct from the real patient data used to train the model, marking a significant step forward in improving patient privacy.
+Recent work has shown that data memorization can occur in both text-guided latent diffusion models (LDMs) trained on natural images \cite{carlini2023extracting} and unconditional LDMs trained on medical images \cite{dar2025unconditional}.
+To assess whether MediSyn exhibits similar behavior, we first generated synthetic images across all 6 medical specialties included in our training dataset: (i) chest computed tomography (CT) images (radiology), (ii) dermoscopy images (dermatology), (iii) histopathological lymph node images (pathology), (iv) optical coherence tomography images (ophthalmology), (v) laparoscopic cholecystectomy images (surgery), and (vi) gastrointestinal endoscopy images (gastroenterology).
+We then identified their nearest neighbors in our training dataset based on cosine similarity in the embedding space of BiomedCLIP, a vision-language model for biomedicine \cite{biomedclip}.
+Finally, we calculated a normalized Euclidean distance for each synthetic-real image pair and considered distances less than or equal to 0.15 as instances of our model potentially reproducing our training data \cite{carlini2023extracting, Esser2024Scaling}, see Figure \ref{fig:data_reproduction}.
+We found that no radiology, pathology, ophthalmology, or gastroenterology image pair had a distance less than or equal to 0.15.
+However, some image pairs in dermatology and surgery contained distances less than or equal to 0.15.
+A secondary visual inspection confirmed that all synthetic images were distinct from their corresponding real images, see Supplementary Figure S3.